 The Boquillas International Crossing between the Big Bend National Park and Boquillas, Coahuila should be remain the sole crossing within the national park and no bridge should be built in Big Bend National Park.
 International bridges built or reopened in the future such as La Linda Bridge north of Big Bend National Park, should be considered.

 One possible next step to establish this now 80 plus year proposal for both countries would be for both countries to agree to a internationally recognized transboundary conservation agreement such as a International Biosphere Reserve designated by UNESCO.
 Legislation may not be required since the lands that could be included already have protected status.
-The International designation could be a symbolic gesture made by Presidential orders in the US and Mexico.
+The International designation could also be a symbolic gesture made by Presidential orders in the US and Mexico.

 Eight protected areas could be included in any transboundary conservation designation.
 Each has distinctive climate, physiographic setting, mountain-desert interface and significant scenic values with abundant and diverse flora and fauna.